vasundhra01/GraphQL/README.md

 Unlike REST:
 - many endpoints not needed
+- the operation is inside the query not the url

 ---

-# 20. GraphQL Does NOT Automatically Do AI
+## 20. GraphQL Does NOT Automatically Do AI

 GraphQL only follows relationships you define.